Copyright for your business

 When you may not need permission

-There are occasions when you may not need permission.
+There are occasions when you may not need permission to use someone else's work.
 To find out when this applies, see copyright exceptions.